dusmith0/APStatTools/README.md

 ## **get_measures()**

 get_measures can work well in two ways.
-It will allow you to input data sets you already have, or it will allowyou to create a new data set.
+It will allow you to input data sets you already have, or it will allow you to create a new data set.
 The function will then generate a large number of useful statistical measures.

 Arguments include:
 1. X = NULL